 - Self Taping Techniques for online auditions and college submissions

-- Private one-on-one voice lessons with faculty from the Westminster College of Arts
+- Voice classes with faculty from the Westminster College of Arts

 - Dance classes in Tap, Jazz and Broadway Styles

 - College Audition counseling and coaching with Institute staff and Rider University Admissions specialist

 - Perform Live in 2 final showcase performances in Acting and Musical Theatre Performance